-A frame in social theory consists of a schema of interpretation that individuals rely on to understand and respond to events.
+Framing in social theory consists of a schema of interpretation that individuals rely on to understand and respond to events.
 In other words, people build a series of mental filters through biological and cultural influences and use those filters to understand the world.
 Their choices are influenced by their frames.

 If we dissect this a bit more from a non-social engineer point of view first, framing is our own personal experiences and the experiences of others that we allow into our conscience minds to alter the way we make decisions.
 An example of this is how grocery stores will put “75% lean” on a package of ground meat as opposed to “25% fat”.
 They mean the same thing but one is more appealing to the buyer and it will alter their decision to buy.

-Areas Framing is Used
+Framing Used in Politics